amccorkl/Memos-and-Minutes/README.md

 ## Description

 This simple note taking application can be used to write, save, and delete notes.
-This application uses an Express.js back end and will save and retrieve note data from a JSON file, and then will deploy the entire application to Heroku.
+The application uses an Express.js back end and will save and retrieve note data from a JSON file.
+The application deploys on Heroku.

 <details>
 <summary><strong>Table of Contents</strong></summary>